-- Are you comfortable with your data? - Are you comfortable with your research questions? - Are your comfortable with the feature space you want to explore? - Evaluation metrics? - Compare models? - We need to start thinking about presentation slots. - Changing due date from the 10th Dec to 7th Dec. - HW3 will be out tomorrow.
+- Are you comfortable with your data?

+- Are you comfortable with your research questions?

+- Are your comfortable with the feature space you want to explore?

+- Evaluation metrics?

+- Compare models?

+- HW3 will be out later today.

 Clustering objective

 - Grouping documents or instances into subsets or clusters - Documents in the same cluster should be similar - Documents in different clusters should be dissimilar - A common form of unsupervised learning - Unsupervised = no human-produced labels - The goal is to discover structure from the data